anvitha234/Mercury/README.md

 Mercury is an AI-enabled platform for finding friends by identifying their MBTI type and performing cosine similarity on the vectors.

-## Features

-- Identify MBTI type
-- Use our AI model to find where you stand
-- Find friends and mentors with similar personality traits
-- User-friendly interface

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)